-Since limited storage space is available for students to save files on their MacBooks, Microsoft OneDrive will be used to provide cloud storage for students which is accessible from school or any location via the Internet.
-Students can work online or offline and save their work back to the cloud.
-Mechanical failure, reimaging the device, or accidental deletion could result in loss of student work.
-It is each student's responsibility to ensure that his/her work is backed-up to OneDrive.
+Office 365 for Education will be utilized to provide cloud storage space for students which will be accessible from school or via an off-campus Internet connection.
+Students can open files online to work on them and save them back to the cloud.
+It is each student's responsibility to ensure that his/her work is not lost due to mechanical failure or accidental deletion.